sjv-sketch/Onboarding-marketing/README.md

     <div style="margin-top: 40px;">
       <div class="info-card" style="background:hsla(265,75%,35%,1);border-color:hsla(265,75%,35%,1);margin-bottom:16px;">
         <h3 style="color:#fff;">🎯 Your week one goal</h3>
-        <p style="color:rgba(255,255,255,0.85);font-size:14px;line-height:1.7;margin:0;">By Friday, you should own Maria's active tasks and have moved at least one forward — on your own.
-She's on maternity leave, so this is the real thing from day one.</p>
+        <p style="color:rgba(255,255,255,0.85);font-size:14px;line-height:1.7;margin:0;">By Friday 23 May, you should own Maria's active tasks and have moved at least one forward.
+She's on maternity leave — this is the real thing from day one.
+Your go-to is <strong style="color:#fff;">Matt</strong> for anything you need.</p>
       </div>

       <div class="info-card" style="background:#fff;border:1.5px dashed var(--famly-border);">